 Static typing is when your type checking occurs at compile time.
 You must define a type for your variables inside of your code and any operations you perform on your data would be checked by the compiler.

 Dynamic typing is when your type checking occurs at runtime.
-Instead of errors coming up when you compile your code you will get runtime errors if you try performing operations on incompatible types.
+Instead of errors coming up when you compile your code you will get runtime errors if you are trying perform operations on incompatible types.
 However, you will get the benefit of having more versatile functions as they can be written once for multiple data types.

 Q: What is an “app ID” and a “bundle ID” ?